Govind-Patwal/PyBer_Analysis/README.md

     **Image 2 (below) : Total number of drivers for each city type**
 ![Total drivers for each city type](./analysis/total_drivers_for_each_city_type.png)

-3. ***Total amount of fare for each city type***
+3. ### Total amount of fare for each city type

     The total amount of fare collected in Urban cities was $39,854, which was almost 2.1 times the amount collected in Suburban cities, and 9.2 times of the total fare collected in rural cities.

     **Image 3 (below) : Total number of fare collected for each city type**
 ![Total amount of fares for each city type](./analysis/total_amount_of_fares_for_each_city_type.png)

-4. Average fare per ride for each city type - Urban cities, at $24.53, has the lowest average fare per ride, which was 0.79 times of the average fare in Suburban cities, and 0.70 times the average fare per ride in Rural cities.
+4. ### Average fare per ride for each city type

+    Urban cities, at $24.53, has the lowest average fare per ride, which was 0.79 times of the average fare in Suburban cities, and 0.70 times the average fare per ride in Rural cities.

     **Image 4 (below) : Average fare per ride for each city type**
 ![Average fare per ride for each city type](./analysis/average_fare_per_ride_for_each_city_type.png)

-5. Average fare per driver for each city type - Urban cities, at $16.57, has the lowest average fare per driver, which was 0.42 times of the average fare in Suburban cities, and 0.30 times the average fare per driver in Rural cities.
+5. ### Average fare per driver for each city type Urban cities, at $16.57, has the lowest average fare per driver, which was 0.42 times of the average fare in Suburban cities, and 0.30 times the average fare per driver in Rural cities.

     **Image 5 (below) : Average fare per driver for each city type**
 ![Average fare per driver for each city type](./analysis/average_fare_per_driver_for_each_city_type.png)

-6. The line chart - total Fare by city Type from Jan 1, 2019 to End of April, 2019
+6. ### The line chart - total Fare by city Type from Jan 1, 2019 to End of April, 2019 The graph shows

 ![Total Fare by city Type from 2019/01/01 to 2019/04/28](./analysis/PyBer_fare_summary_till_20190428.png)

 ## Summary